pcrawford05/dinoGame/README.md

 I used this exact process for implementing speed progression, the buzzer, high scores, EEPROM storage, a seed function, and attempted custom obstacles.

 EEPROM was tricky — I wanted seed-specific high scores, but the memory was too small.
-With ~1,000 possible seeds and high scores potentially exceeding 1,000 points, the math quickly broke storage limits.
+Even with just 1,000 possible seeds and high scores potentially exceeding 1,000 points, the math quickly broke storage limits.
+I had 10,000 possible seeds and thought it was cooler to have more possibilites (but I may revisit this later).

 The seed function was another challenge.
-Initially, I leaned on ChatGPT, which suggested a “best” seed (around 1200).
+First I used ChatGPT for the first and only time in this project.
+It suggested a “best” seed (1200).
 But when I tested it, I lost immediately.
-So, I coded my own solution, getting ~0400, which worked slightly better but was still far from my personal high score.
+So, I coded my own solution, getting 0400, which worked slightly better but was still far from my personal high score.
 That’s when I discovered via [Stack Overflow](https://stackoverflow.com/questions/7115459/c-rand-and-srand-gets-different-output-on-different-machines) that srand can behave inconsistently across different environments.
 I still don’t have a full solution there.

 Custom obstacles were my final major attempt.
 Each LCD pixel is 5×8, so I envisioned stalactites and stalagmites.
-I dove into the [Arduino custom character documentation](https://arduinointro.com/articles/projects/create-custom-characters-for-the-i2c-lcd-easily) and experimented for over an hour.
-But the methods seemed limited to functions in the Arduino IDE, and I didn’t fully succeed.
-In hindsight, maybe with more time I could have cracked it.
+I dove into the [Arduino custom character documentation](https://arduinointro.com/articles/projects/create-custom-characters-for-the-i2c-lcd-easily) and experimented for over an hour on multiple occasions because I really wanted this feature.
+But the methods seemed limited to functions in the Arduino IDE, and I couldn't figure it out.
+In hindsight, maybe with more time I could have cracked it (or maybe with ChatGPT).

 ## 💭 Reflection